Aerospace911/Roblox-Galaxy-Perfect-Warp-3.5/README.md

 # Roblox Galaxy Perfect Warp (Legal Version)
 With Yname's blessing, I now present to you, Perfect Warp 3.0.
-The legal version of Perfect Warp that I have developed in AHK, is a macro-scripting language.
-This script inputs the distance you want to warp, then it places a line over the warp bar indicating how far to charge warp for a Perfect Warp.
+The legal version of Perfect Warp that I have developed in AHK.
+Which is a macro-scripting language.
+This script takes user input of the distance you want to warp, then it places a line over the warp bar indicating how far to charge warp for a Perfect Warp.

 Perfect Auto Warps do exist however, I have chosen not to release them because it would make Yname unhappy.